WilliamAckerman/william-ackerman-portfolio/frontend/README.md

 # About this Project

+Privacy Policy effective date: November 29, 2025.

 Hello, thank you for your interest in my portfolio website!
 There's a fair amount of features and technologies to cover.

 ## Technology Stack

 This website uses a Vite/React frontend deployed using Vercel.
-Also, TailwindCSS and Material UI are used for responsive, user-friendly interfaces.
+Also, TailwindCSS and Material UI are used to design responsive, user-friendly interfaces.
 TanStack query is used to fetch data from the website's backend.

 On the other hand, the backend is a RESTful API created using Node.js and Express.js.
-Data is queried from a MongoDB database.
+Data is fetched from a MongoDB database.
 Just like the frontend, the backend is deployed using Vercel.

 ## Pages